attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

   * Miners must make their zaddr public, in the block metadata
   * Active attacks against zaddrs require knowing the zaddr

-Because miners must set their zaddr when starting their node, it will be fixed until the next time the stop and restart.
+Because miners must set their zaddr when starting their node, it will be fixed until the next time they stop and restart.
 This encourages miners to set one zaddr and mine to it for long periods of time, since changing it would require stopping and restarting a node.
 Not only is that extra work, but you cannot mine while your node is restarting, so it has a definite cost that can be calculated, per minute of downtime.
 Miners do not want downtime and hence they will